 Assistant Principal, Literacy and Independant Learning

 I started work at Ormiston Denes Academy in September 2011 as a recently qualified teacher.
 After an extremely short space of time I realised what a genuinely inspirational, vibrant and worthwhile place the establishment is.
 It is a truly rewarding place to work, in no small part due to the mix of positive students we have that contribute to our diverse learning community.
 The range of experiences, backgrounds, talents and abilities of the students dictates no day is ever the same, and their shared experiences, fostered by our motivated and inspiring staff, allow them to succeed in exciting new ways.

 I have worked in a variety of roles in my time at the academy such Head of History, Summer School Co-ordinator, Head of Humanities and now in my current role as Assistant Principal for Literacy and Independent Learning.
-Within the Senior Leadership Team, we have a shared commitment to supporting staff development that leads to maximising student achievement.
+Within the Senior Leadership Team, we have a shared commitment to supporting staff development that leads to maximising student progress and achievement.
 This process has allowed me to develop personally and professionally, throughout my time at the academy, leading to potential future progression.

-I would wholeheartedly recommend Ormiston Denes Academy as a fantastic place to work and thrive; the students are excellent, the staff are very supportive and the whole school ethos is about improving the learning of our students on our journey to “outstanding”.
+I would wholeheartedly recommend Ormiston Denes Academy as a fantastic place to work and thrive; the students are excellent, the staff are very supportive and the whole academy ethos is about improving the learning and life chances of our students on our journey to “outstanding”.
 So now is a fantastic time to join, to be part of the excitement at Ormiston Denes Academy.